yanyanfu/JANUS/README.md

 # Semantic GUI Scene Learning and Video Alignment for Detecting Duplicate Video-based Bug Reports
 ### Introduction
-This is the official codebase for the approach "Semantic GUI Scene Learning and Video Alignment for DetectingDuplicate Video-based Bug Reports"
+This is the official codebase for the approach "Semantic GUI Scene Learning and Video Alignment for Detecting Duplicate Video-based Bug Reports"

 ### Results
 **Visual:** We compared JANUS (visual) with the baseline TANGO (visual) by experimenting with two ViT models: ViT-Small (ViT-S) and ViT-Base (ViT-B). **Although ViT-S has a similar model size to RestNet-50: ~23M parameters, the ViT-S (used by JANUS's DINO) outperform ResNet-50 (used by TANGO's SimCLR) with statistical significance** on duplicate video-based bug report detection.